Jonathan Duhamel

 Jonathan Duhamel (born August 24, 1987) is a Canadian poker professional from Boucherville, Quebec, best known as the winner of the Main Event at the 2010 World Series of Poker (WSOP).
-He has won 3 WSOP bracelets in his career.
+He has won three WSOP bracelets in his career.

 Poker career

 Jonathan Duhamel started playing poker with his high school friends during the Moneymaker boom.
-He later attended the University of Quebec in Montreal, studying business administration and finance.
+He later attended the Université du Québec in Montreal, studying business administration and finance.
 However, he did not graduate, preferring to focus on his professional poker career.

 Duhamel defeated fellow poker professional John Racener heads-up to secure the 2010 Main Event title, earning $8,944,310 and becoming the first Canadian player to capture the Main Event bracelet.

 A fan of the Montreal Canadiens, Duhamel elected to donate $100,000 of his winnings to the Montreal Canadiens Children's Foundation, which is the largest individual donation ever made to the organization, after his win.

 In January 2011, Duhamel won the High Roller Event at the European Poker Tour (EPT) Deauville for €200,000 ($272,209).
 Later that year, he cashed twice at the 2011 World Series of Poker for over $40,000 in earnings.

 Between January 2011 and April 2015, Duhamel was a member of Team PokerStars Pro.

 In January 2012, Duhamel made four final tables at the PokerStars Caribbean Poker Adventure.
-He finished 4th of the Super High Roller Event after his elimination by the winner of the event Viktor Blom.
+He finished fourth in the Super High Roller Event after his elimination by the winner of the event, Viktor Blom.
 Duhamel won $313,600 for his performance.
-He made another final table in the turbo event finishing 5th.
-Then, he finished 1st of a side event and won $239,830.
-Finally, he finished 2nd of the High Roller Event and won $634,550.
+Duhamel made another final table in the turbo event, finishing fifth.
+Then, he finished first in a side event and won $239,830.
+Finally, Duhamel finished second in the High Roller Event and won $634,550.

-On March 23, 2013, Duhamel finished in 3rd place to win $125,000 at Premier League Poker VI in London.
+On March 23, 2013, Duhamel finished in third place to win $125,000 at Premier League Poker VI in London.

 In June 2015, Duhamel defeated Bill Klein heads-up to win the $111,111 buy-in WSOP High Roller for One Drop for $3,989,985 and his second WSOP bracelet.
-In October 2015 he won the $25,600 No Limit Hold'em High Roller at the World Series of Poker Europe for $628,815 and his 3rd WSOP bracelet.
+In October 2015, he won the $25,600 No Limit Hold'em High Roller at the World Series of Poker Europe for $628,815 and his third WSOP bracelet.

-As of March 2021, his live tournament winnings exceed $18,000,000, nearly half of which comes from his $8.9 million first place prize at the 2010 World Series of Poker Main Event.
-As such, he is in the top 50 on Hendon Mob's all time money list and in the top 5 of the Canadian all time money list.
+As of March 2021, Duhamel's live tournament winnings exceed $18,000,000, nearly half of which comes from his $8.9 million first place prize at the 2010 World Series of Poker Main Event.

-As of November 2021 Duhamel has no longer plays professionally, although he continues to play poker occasionally on a recreational level.
+As of November 2021, Duhamel no longer plays professionally, although he continues to play poker occasionally on a recreational level.